 A medical cannabis certification or re-certification through telemedicine is going to be like an in-office certification in many ways.
 A certified provider will still need to see you to assess your ability to access medical marijuana, but they will not see you in person.
 Instead, they will see you right over the phone or through a computer using one of many different telemedicine apps like Zoom.

-What Will You Need For A Maryland Medical Marijuana Certification?
+What Will You Need For A Maryland Or Delaware Medical Marijuana Certification?

 Your medical marijuana doctor will need several things to successfully complete your medical cannabis certification or re-certification.
-The first thing you will need to do is establish that you are a resident of the state of Maryland.
-There are several ways that you can do this, but the easiest way is to either have a Maryland driver’s license or Maryland state ID.
+The first thing you will need to do is establish that you are a resident of the state of Maryland or Delaware.
+There are several ways that you can do this, but the easiest way is to either have a Maryland or Delaware driver’s license or Maryland or Delaware state ID.

-In addition to showing that you are a resident of the state of Maryland, you will also need to be able to provide medical records to establish your qualifying condition to access medical cannabis.
+In addition to showing that you are a resident of the state of Maryland or Delaware, you will also need to be able to provide medical records to establish your qualifying condition to access medical cannabis.
 There are several conditions that qualify you for medical cannabis and they include the following:

 - Wasting syndrome